 Behind the screen, they are but shadows, and Dracula likes it that way.
 Vocalist Dorys Bello and singer/guitarist Eli Oviedo, both 33 years old, are a tranquilizing folk duo that go by the moniker inspired by Bram Stoker.
 And like the romantic vampire, they prefer to remain low-key and in the dark.
 Last week at Gramps, a bar slightly off the beaten path of the tourist trap that has become Wynwood, they tried an experiment: performing in silhouette behind a screen.
 It’s an idea they are considering for their second appearance at III Points in Miami this weekend.

-The screen is new, but their unique stage presence of facing one another has long been a mainstay to their performance.
+The screen is a new theatrical touch for the duo, but their unique stage presence of facing one another has long been a mainstay at their performances.
 Before the show, Bello and Oviedo spoke about their inspirations, a recent recording contract with Sweat Records Records that will see soon them release an album on vinyl (Sweat Records launches new Miami independent music label) and where the idea to face each other while performing came from.

 “I think it happened naturally because we like to focus into each other’s eyes,” says Bello.
 “Facing the crowd would distract us a lot, and I have … an anxiety disorder,” she admits with a nervous laugh.